gromacs/gromacs/docs/gmxapi/userguide/install.rst

 Note that the compilers loaded might not be the first compilers discovered automatically by the build tools we will use below, so you may have to specify compilers on the command line for consistency.
-It may be necessary to require that GROMACS, gmxapi, and the sample code are built with the same compiler(s).
+It may be necessary to require that |Gromacs|, gmxapi, and the sample code are built with the same compiler(s).

 Note that strange errors have been known to occur when mpi4py_ is built with a different tool set than has been used to build Python and gmxapi.
-If the default compilers on your system are not sufficient for GROMACS or gmxapi, you may need to build, e.g., OpenMPI or MPICH, and/or `build mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html>`__ with a specific MPI compiler wrapper.
+If the default compilers on your system are not sufficient for |Gromacs| or gmxapi, you may need to build, e.g., OpenMPI or MPICH, and/or `build mpi4py <https://mpi4py.readthedocs.io/en/stable/install.html>`__ with a specific MPI compiler wrapper.
 This can complicate building in environments such as Conda_.
-You should be able to confirm that your MPI compiler wrapper is consistent with your GROMACS tool chain by comparing the output of :command:`mpicc --version` with the compiler information reported by :command:`gmx --version`.
+You should be able to confirm that your MPI compiler wrapper is consistent with your |Gromacs| tool chain by comparing the output of :command:`mpicc --version` with the compiler information reported by :command:`gmx --version`.

 Set the ``MPICC`` environment variable to the MPI compiler wrapper and forcibly